yellowmessenger/documentation/docs/platform_concepts/studio/steps/prompts-and-messages.md

 **Widgets**
 You can send a calendar widget along with your prompt message.
 There are 3 widget types you can choose from - single date picker, date range picker, and month picker.

 Widgets are optional.
 Chat will not be disabled when a widget is sent, users can choose to type in their response.
-If you want to disable chat for this step please do so
+If you want to disable chat for this step please do so in channel options.

 :::info
 Widget will be sent only if the channel is web/PWA.